glitch100/Halo-API/README.md

 Enjoy Halo 5 Guardians Game Data faster than ever before with this wrapper.
 Currently a WIP and soon to be finished and polished up, the API is updated almost daily with optimisations and more!
 Download it now, or utilise it via **NuGet**!

-###Current Version: 1.2.0
+###Current Version: 1.2.3
 Release Notes:
-- New Endpoint added
+- Property Renames,
-- New Models to support
+- Adjusted Types to solve bugs
-- Additional Tests

 ###Supported Features
 - Rate Handling and Limit on Requests!